MohitAswani/DataStructuresAndAlgorithms/8_Hashing/1_Intro_to_hashing.md

 Second most used data structures after arrays.

-1)Implementing dictionaries/maps.
+1) Implementing dictionaries/maps.

-2)Database indexing. (or we use B or B+ indexing)
+2) Database indexing. (or we use B or B+ indexing)

-3)Cryptography
+3) Cryptography

-4)Caches (in websites)
+4) Caches (in websites)

-5)Symbol tables in compilers/instructors : used to detect keywords
+5) Symbol tables in compilers/instructors : used to detect keywords

-6)Routers
+6) Routers

-7)Getting data from databases : used in associative arrays for storing data.
+7) Getting data from databases : used in associative arrays for storing data.

-8)Many more.
+8) Many more.